Collinwood Mansion: Interior

 The house had three main sections to it — the central area that was still in use, and an east wing and west wing that were generally closed off and unused.
 The following rooms appeared on-screen throughout the run of the original series:

 Foyer and main drawing room — This was the principal setting for much of the series.
-A grand stairway and mezzanine overlooks the foyer and lead to the second floor.
+A grand stairway and mezzanine overlooks the foyer and leads to the second floor.
 The parlor had large bay windows that overlooked the ocean.
-The paneling on the back wall contained the entrance to a secret passage that led to Quentin Collins' west wing study.
-Several portraits of Collins family ancestors hang around the parlor and foyer — most significantly a portrait of Barnabas Collins from 1795 that hangs in an alcove by the main entrance.
+The paneling on the back wall contained the entrance to a secret passage that led to Quentin Collins (David Selby)'s west wing study.
+Several portraits of Collins' family ancestors hang around the parlor and foyer — most significantly a portrait of Barnabas Collins (Jonathan Frid) from 1795 that hangs in an alcove by the main entrance.

 Bedrooms — There are ten second-floor rooms in addition to servants' quarters in the back of the first floor.
-The two most often depicted were David Collins' room, and Victoria Winters' (David's governess') room.
+The two most often depicted were David Collins (David Henesy)'s room, and Victoria Winters (Alexandra Moltke)'s room.
 Both rooms were in the same hallway, with a door that led to the west wing (normally kept locked).

 Basement — Used for storage.
-It was chiefly noteworthy because one locked room, a wine cellar, was supposedly used as a makeshift grave for Paul Stoddard, Elizabeth's husband.
-(In reality, he wasn't actually buried there, and was very much alive.
-Paul's shifty friend Jason McGuire convinced a hysterical Liz that she had murdered him, and that he buried the body there.)
+The basement had one locked room that was supposedly used as a makeshift grave for Paul Stoddard (Dennis Patrick), Elizabeth Collins Stoddard (Joan Bennett)'s husband, making it chiefly noteworthy.
+In reality, Paul wasn't actually buried there, and he was very much alive.

 Breakfast room — This room was shown only occasionally in the first year of the show.
-In one scene, early in the morning, Roger Collins walks out the door to the terrace and stretches.
+In one scene, early in the morning, Roger Collins (Louis Edmonds) walks out the door to the terrace and stretches.
 In the real life house used for the exteriors, Roger just walked out of the actual breakfast room.

 Study — Located off the foyer, next to the parlor.
-It was only occasionally seen, but was used to house the 'remains' of Victoria after she was hanged in 1796 (although she was really not dead but placed in suspended animation by Angelique).
+It was only occasionally seen, but was used to house the 'remains' of Victoria after she was hanged in 1796 although she was really not dead but placed in suspended animation by Angelique Bouchard Collins (Lara Parker).

 West Wing room — A large study filled with old papers.
 This is the scene for one of the series' first supernatural occurrences when David pulls a mean prank by locking Victoria in, trapping her there all night.
-The ghost of the recently murdered Bill Malloy appeared to her.
+The ghost of the recently murdered Bill Malloy (Frank Schofield) appeared to her.

-Garden terrace — Located just outside the foyer was the terrace.
+Garden terrace — Just outside the foyer was the terrace.
 It has a water fountain, a small plaza and a gazebo.

-Tower room — Structurally, the house was constructed around a large central tower that contained an attic room.
+Tower room — Structurally the house was constructed around a large central tower that contained an attic room.
 In 1796, this room was used temporarily to house Barnabas Collins' coffin.
-In 1897, Judith Collins Trask housed the crazed Jenny (wife of Quentin) there.
+In 1897, Judith Collins Trask (Joan Bennett) housed Quentin's crazed wife Jenny (Marie Wallace) there.